ycechungAI/goose/documentation/docs/guides/running-tasks.md

 ### Working with Extensions

 If you want to ensure specific extensions are available when running your task, you can indicate this with arguments.
-This can be done using the `--with-extension`, `--with-remote-extension`, or `--with-builtin` flags:
+This can be done using the `--with-extension`, `--with-remote-extension`, `--with-streamable-http-extension`, or `--with-builtin` flags:

 - Using built-in extensions e.g developer and computercontroller extensions